 The Sandvig research group is member of a Centre of Excellence,

-Kirsten Sandvig, Department of Biochemistry, Institute for Cancer Research
+Kirsten Sandvig, Department of Molecular Cell Biology, Institute for Cancer Research

 The Norwegian Radium Hospital, Montebello, 0379 Oslo, Norway